Code of Integrity and Professional Conduct: How we Work

 Few things erode public trust faster than employee misconduct or the perception that employee misconduct has not been managed appropriately.

 The CRA takes misconduct very seriously.
-Consequences of misconduct are based on the severity of the incident, and its impact, or potential impact, on trust both inside and outside the CRA.
-Misconduct can result in disciplinary measures, up to and including termination of employment.
+Each case is carefully evaluated and if founded, misconduct can result in disciplinary measures, up to and including termination of employment.
 For more information, see the Directive on discipline, the Table of disciplinary measures, and the Procedures for addressing employee misconduct.

-Acts of misconduct may also lead to administrative measures such as the reassessment, and possible revocation, of your security status.
-Revocation of your security status will result in termination of employment.
-For more information, see the Review for Cause of a Security Status Procedures.
+Acts of misconduct may also lead to administrative measures such as the reassessment, and possible revocation of your security status or clearance.
+Revocation of your security status or clearance will result in termination of employment.
+For more information, see the Review for Cause Procedures.

 Voicing concerns and our duty to report

-As CRA employees, we all share an obligation to protect and strengthen our culture by never concealing or condoning misconduct, and by respectfully challenging behaviour that does not reflect our values or our rules.
-We also have the responsibility to protect CRA information, assets, and our colleagues from any security threats.
+As CRA employees, we all share an obligation to protect and strengthen our culture by never concealing or condoning misconduct, and by respectfully questioning behaviour that does not reflect our values or our rules.
+We also have the responsibility to protect CRA information and assets, and our colleagues from any security threats.

 Reporting misconduct

-If you observe or become aware of any act of misconduct, including discrimination and harassment and violence, you must report it and should do so without fear of reprisal.
+If you observe or become aware of any act of misconduct, including discrimination, harassment, and violence, you must report it, and should do so without fear of reprisal.
 Taking reprisal against an employee who reports misconduct, or directing someone else to do so, is itself considered a serious form of misconduct.

-If you observe acts of misconduct, you should report it to your manager, or contact the Internal Affairs and Fraud Control Division.
-To report fraud or misuse of CRA information or assets, inform your manager or contact the CRA anonymous internal fraud and misuse reporting line.
+Observed misconduct should be reported to your manager, the Internal Affairs Division or the CRA anonymous internal fraud and misuse reporting line.

-Discrimination, and harassment and violence are inappropriate behaviours that can negatively impact an individual’s well-being and the work environment.
-The CRA is committed to providing a workplace free from discrimination, and harassment and violence, and these behaviours are not tolerated at the CRA.
-When we address workplace issues and conflicts in a prompt and respectful manner, we strengthen a healthy and respectful work culture.
-For more information, see the Directive on a Discrimination Free Workplace and Grievances and Recourse.
+Discrimination, harassment, and violence are inappropriate behaviours that can negatively impact an individual’s well-being and the work environment.
+The CRA is committed to providing a workplace free from discrimination, harassment, and violence.
+These behaviours are not tolerated at the CRA.
+When we address workplace issues and conflicts in a prompt and respectful manner, we strengthen a healthy, safe, and respectful workplace.
+For more information, see the Policy on Workplace Management, Directive on Equity, Diversity, and Inclusion, and Grievances and Recourse.

 The Public Servants Disclosure Protection Act (PSDPA) encourages employees to come forward if they believe in good faith that serious wrongdoing, as defined in the PSDPA, has taken, or will take place.
 It also protects them from reprisal when they do so.